autocrypt/autocrypt/doc/level1.rst

 the user selects a different outbound identity), then the MUA MUST change the ``Autocrypt`` header accordingly.

-An MUA SHOULD send out the same ``keydata`` value in all messages from a given outbound identity, irrespective of the message's recipients.
+An MUA SHOULD send out the same ``Autocrypt:`` header in all messages from a given outbound identity.
+An MUA SHOULD NOT vary the header based on the message's recipients.
+If (for whatever reason) the MUA needs to update (or discovers an update of) the user's ``keydata`` at some point, the MUA SHOULD send the updated ``keydata`` in all subsequent ``Autocrypt`` headers.
-If a new OpenPGP certificate is generated (e.g., if the user has a new key, or updates some OpenPGP metadata), then all subsequent outbound Autocrypt headers SHOULD use the new certificate for the ``keydata`` attribute.

 See :ref:`example-headers` for examples of outbound headers and the following sections for header format definitions and parsing.